Speech and language therapist

 Competition for places on training programmes is strong and you'll need to show that you have a good understanding of what an SLT does when you apply.
 Try and arrange an observation/work shadowing session at your local speech and language therapy service.

 Relevant work experience, including voluntary work, is also useful.
-This can include working with children and adults with a learning disability, the elderly or disabled people, particularly those recovering from a stroke or head injury.
+This can include working with children and adults with a learning disability, or the elderly or disabled people, particularly those recovering from a stroke or head injury.
 Try contacting local nursing or residential care homes, schools, nurseries or stroke groups to ask for work experience.

 It's also possible to gain experience by working as an SLT assistant/support worker or bilingual co-worker under the guidance of a qualified SLT.